What is my (ARR)?

 - On the left hand side in the grey column, under the heading "Academics", click on

-- You will be brought to your Academic Requirements Report.
+- You will be brought to your ARR.
 We recommend downloading the document as a PDF for ease of access.
-The download may take a while so please be patient.
+The download may take a few minutes, so please be patient.

 Understanding your ARR

-Your ARR consists of a number of headings.
-You will want to read all of the information in your ARR.
-However, below we have outlined the sections that you will want to pay particular attention to when it comes to enrolling in courses.
+Your ARR consists of a number of headings and has a lot of important information!
+Below we have outlined the sections that you will want to pay particular attention to when it comes to enrolling in courses.

-We will explain how to use the Augustana Course Tool mentioned in Step 2: Choose your Courses.
+The Augustana Course Tool will be explained in Step 2: Choose your Courses.

 This section explains if you have met your current major and minor requirements.
 Since you are a new student, you will have not met this requirement yet.
 However, by the end of your degree, your major and minor requirements will be satisfied.
 When a requirement is satisfied, it will be written in green.
 If you have not yet met a requirement, it will be written in red.

 This section will explain all of the courses required for your major.
-As a first-year student, you will want to pay attention to, and make note of, the 100-level courses required.
+As a first-year student, you will want to pay attention to, and take note of, the 100-level courses required.

 What if I am an Undeclared major?